About Mojo Dojo Karate

 Shihan and the members of Mojo Dojo Karate family welcomed Adam into the dojo community in 2014, providing him with a supportive venue for sharing with students his gifts as an instructor and love of martial arts.
 Adam earned his third degree black belt in our Beikoku Wado-ryu style and is also availing himself of the Mojo Dojo incubator for greater learning by studying the Japanese art of Aikido with Sensei Jason Yim and Sensei Rob Okun, whose own school, Mill Valley Aikido, is housed at Mojo Dojo.

-Sensei Adam leads the Little Mojo Pre-K class, our Black Belt Club weapons class, Saturday morning and Tuesday evening classes and assists with the beginner, intermediate, advanced and teen/adult classes at Mojo Dojo.
+Sensei Adam leads the Little Mojo Pre-K class, our Black Belt Club weapons class and Saturday morning classes and assists with the beginner, intermediate, advanced and teen/adult classes at Mojo Dojo.
 He also teaches after-school karate programs at Marin Horizon School and Marin Country Day School.

 Sensei Adam and Jenny are busy parents with their daughter Maya and son Nathaniel :)